Rise Broadband vs. Verizon Fios Internet plan comparison

 Compared to a satellite provider like Viasat, these speeds are about average—maybe even a little slow.
 However, fixed wireless like Rise won’t suffer from the huge latency of satellite internet, which makes it much more usable for gaming and other real-time tasks.
 Rise should handle HD streaming in a small household without too much trouble.
 You can optionally add unlimited data for an extra $10 per month, which makes a big difference without making the price unreasonable.

 Performance is where Verizon Fios really shines.
 PCMag named it the fastest Major Internet Service Provider in 2022—and the 9 years before that.
-(2) The fiber optic connections are rock solid, and the speeds offered are excellent.
-Additionally, all plans have symmetrical speeds, which is ideal for anyone who uploads a lot of content.
-Our only complaint is that we’d like to see an even faster plan from Verizon—some competitors have started offering 2,000 Mbps (or faster).
+(2) The fiber-optic connections are rock solid, and the speeds offered are excellent.

-If you can only get DSL with Verizon, you'll only be able to upload at speeds up to 15 Mbps and will pay a lot for the privilege.
+If you can get only DSL with Verizon, you'll only be able to download at speeds up to 15 Mbps and will pay a lot for the privilege.
 If you have any other option, we'd usually recommend it.

 Rise Broadband offers surprisingly competitive equipment.
 The provider offers the TP-Link Deco M4 mesh system, which can easily cover an entire large home.
 Customers can choose to rent up to three of the devices for $5 more per month each, so you can save a little money if you don’t need the full range of all three routers.